Welcome aboard! You can sign up for a new account at https://dashboard.redoxengine.com/#/signup

 Additional details related to initiating requests via the Redox API can be found here: Initiating Requests

 Similarly, you can simulate receiving data by initiating test requests to an external endpoint via the Dashboard.

 To do so, navigate to the

-Destinations page via the left navigation pane.
+Developer page via the left navigation pane and select the “Endpoints” tab.
 Here, you’ll see a default

-Redox API Endpoint destination that has been created for you.
-Within that destination, you’ll see a DevTools tab where you can generate test requests and send them to this destination.
+Redox API Endpoint configuration that has been created for you.
+Select “Edit” for that endpoint configuration and you’ll see a DevTools tab where you can generate test requests and send them to this destination.

 By default, test requests are sent to a dummy endpoint.
-To use your own endpoint, you’ll need to verify it by following the instructions detailed in Processing Requests (Destination)
+To use your own endpoint, you’ll need to verify it by following the instructions detailed in Processing Requests.

 With either of the methods described above, you’ll be up and running and sending example requests in no time.